OpherV/gitflow4idea/README.md

 ## Installation

-Download the latest release of the plugin and install it via the plugin manager.
+Download the [latest release](https://github.com/OpherV/gitflow4idea/releases) of the plugin and install it via the plugin manager.

-**Be sure to switch off the old Git Integration plugin!**
+This will replace the original Git Integration plugin

 ## Caveats